-The objective of this research is to develop a research agenda for teen driver behavioral safety countermeasures using the SHRP2 NDS data.
+The objective of this research was to develop a research agenda for teen driver behavioral safety countermeasures using the SHRP2 NDS data.

-The research should include a scoping study of the NDS to detail its usefulness in studying teen driving behavior, and address, at a minimum, the following:
+The research included a scoping study of the NDS to detail its usefulness in studying teen driving behavior, and addressed the following:

 1. Evaluate strengths and limitations of the NDS database to address critical research questions in teen driver behavioral safety;